michalw100/michalw100/README.md

 <h1 align="center">Hi 👋, I'm Michal Walden</h1>
 <h3 align="center">A Passionate Full Stack Developer</h3>
+Graduate of the Excellence Program in the Academic Track at the Lev Institute and a Full Stack Web Developer Bootcamp graduate with proven knowledge of the entire MERN stack and beyond.
+With strong self-motivation and a passion for exploring different technologies, I have consistently excelled in diverse projects by taking initiative and developing advanced solutions beyond basic requirements.
+My proactive approach includes researching and implementing new topics as necessary.
+I am seeking a challenging role in technological development to utilize my skills and achieve professional growth.
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=michalw100&label=Profile%20views&color=0e75b6&style=flat" alt="michalw100" /> </p>

 ---